ShimmerEngineering/liblsl-Java/src/examples/README.md

+This has been updated just to test the feasibility of using the Shimmer API.
+Test looks promising, but no validation was done.

 Steps to run the examples
 1. Right click project folder > configure > add gradle nature
 2. Include liblsl64.dll into your application's root directory, or a system folder